 “Yes.”

 And already I’m 80% certain that sorting out the prescription use will fix the headaches.
-Usually it’s “signal” related, ie. your brain just being overworked dealing with poor vision input.
+Usually visual_cortexit’s “signal” related, ie. your brain just being overworked dealing with poor vision input.
 Sometimes it’s posture related, though then too often it’s something that goes back to the wrong glasses causing you to subconsciously contort your posture.

 Either way, anyone who wears glasses and consistently gets headaches, should be looking at the prescription as high on the list of troubleshooting items.